 In recent years, I’ve made it my mission to have money set aside for gift giving, and aimed for £100 per person roughly.
 I thought this was pretty reasonable but then discovered what others in my family do like my other half Tom.

 Giving too much?

-My boyfriend was shocked when I told him how much I had spent.
-He thought it was far too much.
-He has a completely different view when it comes to gift giving.
-We’re moved into a new house recently, and we still have a lot of things to buy, so his reasoning was that I shouldn’t be spending too much on unnecessary things like presents.
-Its safe to say that he doesn’t tend to overspend on anything!
-I often do when it comes to other people and buying gifts.
+My boyfriend was shocked when I told him how much I set aside.
+He thought it was far too much and has a completely different view when it comes to gift giving.
+With debt to pay, and savings to build, he believes I shouldn’t be spending too much on unnecessary things like presents.

 Could it be guilt?

 Gift giving patterns can often be a sign of something else going on underneath.
 For example, do you ever feel guilty when it comes to buying gifts?
 Maybe because you don’t see the person enough, or you’re always working so you buy the kids treats on the way home all the time to “make up for it”.